 The sports nutrition market

 Once the preserve of bodybuilders and professional athletes, recent research carried out by 'Mintel' found that as many as one in four Britons had consumed a sports nutrition product within the last 3 months.
 Of these, almost half (47%) said they consume sports nutrition products as a part of their everyday diet.

-In fact, an increasingly health- and body-conscious population has seen the demand for products like protein shakes, energy drinks, nutrition bars and performance supplements grow to accommodate an industry that in 2015 was worth over £66 million in the UK.
+In fact, an increasing health and body-conscious population has seen the demand for products like protein shakes, energy drinks, nutrition bars, and performance supplements grow to accommodate an industry that in 2015 was worth over £66 million in the UK.

 Specialist vs. mass market sports nutrition

 ‘Garage entrepreneurs’ – small-scale start-ups that often, quite literally, start manufacturing in a garage or spare room – have enjoyed great success when getting started in sports nutrition manufacturing.
 However, once demand begins to grow, it can be a challenge for a small business to scale up its capacity.